Dokthoror/UDPmft/README.md

 }
 ```

 - Choose a delay depending on your network speed.
 Don't forget that the server send data by 32kB segment via UDP so your network have to be able to support the given delay.
-For example, a delay of 10ms need a network speed a little bit more than **$\frac{32 kB}{10 ms}$ = 3,2 Mo/s**.
+For example, a delay of 10ms need a network speed a little bit more than **32 kB / 10 ms = 3,2 Mo/s**.

 ```JSON
 {